-The Vibo Care posture corrector braces your shoulders and supports your upper back.
-You wear this posture corrector much like you might a backpack, but with far better results for your posture health.
+Vibo Care’s posture corrector braces your shoulders and supports your upper back, much like you might a backpack, but with far better results for your posture health.

-The Truweo posture corrector is designed and manufactured in the USA, a factor that makes it a desirable product before we even dive into the features of the brace.
+Truweo’s posture corrector is designed and manufactured in the USA, a factor that makes it a desirable product before we even dive into the features of the brace.
 This posture corrector has extra wide straps with a long, sturdy piece that slides down the center of your back.
-The centerpiece on the back is branded with the US flag in full color.
-This brace is perfect for clavicle support and postural adjustment.

 The Upright GO is one of the most minimally invasive posture correctors on the market, that actually works.

 5. Donnie Thompson Casual Bowtie